railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

 * The sale price of Berrel keyboards is fixed at 60 for a minimum quantity of 5 keyboards purchased.
   Otherwise it uses the rule above.

-* Assume that the Acclo pricelist is defined in Open ERP.
+* Assume that the Acclo pricelist is defined in OpenERP.
 The pricelist for resellers and the pricelist version then contains three lines:

        #. \ ``Acclo``\  line: